 10 Real MCP Server Use Cases for Personal Productivity

 MCP (Model Context Protocol) is the USB-C of AI apps.
 One standard protocol, any tool.
 Anthropic shipped it, every AI company adopted it, and now there are hundreds of MCP servers floating around GitHub.
+But what are the actual mcp server use cases that matter for everyday life?

 1. Grocery and shopping lists